Shinty: Shinty and hurling internationals

 In recognition of shinty's shared roots with hurling, an annual international between the two codes from Scotland and Ireland is played on a home and away basis using composite rules.
 In recent years, the Irish have had the upper hand, but the Scots won the fixture narrowly in 2005 and again in 2006, this time at Croke Park, Dublin, albeit with the Irish fielding weaker players from the second tier Christy Ring Cup.
 Scotland made it four in a row when they won in 2008.
+After falling into abeyance due to the pandemic, the series was revived in 2022, with Ireland winning 3 successive International Quiachs' in Newry, Ennis and Inverness.

 Outside Scotland

 Canadian Gaelic-speaking pioneers in Nova Scotia adapted shinty, which was traditionally a winter sport, to the much colder Canadian climate by wearing ice skates while playing on frozen lakes.
-This led to the creation of the modern winter sport known as ice hockey.
+This led to the creation of the modern winter sport known as hockey.

 The game of shinny in Canada is a synonym for street hockey, pond hockey or any informal game of hockey.
 It derives its name from shinty, although a myth there perpetuates that it came from children tying Eaton's catalogues around their legs to protect their shins from flying pucks or slashing.

 The English Shinty Association (ESA) is the main body for promoting and encouraging the sport of shinty in England.

 London Camanachd is a shinty club first established in the Victorian era, competing in English and Scottish competitions such as the English League, the Bullough Cup and most recently in the Camanachd Cup in 1994.
 They went into abeyance in 1995, but were reconstituted in 2005.
 They played the first officially recognised shinty match outside Scotland in 80 years on 22 July 2006 against the Highlanders.
 They compete annually in the English Shinty Championships against Cornwall, Oxford, Devon and Bristol as well as playing shinty–hurling matches and organising sporadic friendlies against visiting teams.

 On 28 December 2010 Ireland held its first dedicated shinty match in Westmeath, with players who have played the Compromise rules Shinty/Hurling.

 A Cornwall Shinty Club was established in 2012, playing their first game on 21 April 2012 against London; the match finished a draw.
 They also entered the St Andrew's Sixes tournament in 2012.
 Following this, in December 2012, two more Cornish clubs were created; the first being the Combined Universities of Cornwall and the second being Mabe.
 These two teams put forward their best players to play for the Cornwall Shinty Club.